CAMEO-22/CoSRec/README.md

 ### Dataset

-This directory holds the files constituting the CoSRec dataset, which is splitted in 3 partitions: CoSRec Raw, CoSRec Crowd, CoSRec Curated.
+This directory holds the files constituting the CoSRec dataset, which is split in 3 partitions: CoSRec Raw, CoSRec Crowd, CoSRec Curated.

 #### CoSRec Raw